kreuzwerker/terraform-provider-docker/docs/resources/container.md

 - `memory_swap` (Number) The total memory limit (memory + swap) for the container in MBs.
 This setting may compute to `-1` after `terraform apply` if the target host doesn't support memory swap, when that is the case docker will use a soft limitation.
 - `mounts` (Block Set) Specification for mounts to be added to containers created as part of the service. (see [below for nested schema](#nestedblock--mounts))
 - `must_run` (Boolean) If `true`, then the Docker container will be kept running.
 If `false`, then as long as the container exists, Terraform assumes it is successful.
 Defaults to `true`.
-- `network_alias` (Set of String, Deprecated) Set an alias for the container in all specified networks
 - `network_mode` (String) Network mode of the container.
-- `networks` (Set of String, Deprecated) ID of the networks in which the container is.
 - `networks_advanced` (Block Set) The networks the container is attached to (see [below for nested schema](#nestedblock--networks_advanced))
 - `pid_mode` (String) he PID (Process) Namespace mode for the container.
 Either `container:<name|id>` or `host`.
 - `ports` (Block List) Publish a container's port(s) to the host. (see [below for nested schema](#nestedblock--ports))